I recently ran into an odd issue using Docker Desktop for Windows that caused me several hours of head scratching.

 Windows 8 is a good OS, but probably not worth the upgrade for the casual computer user.

-An information technology professional with twenty three years experience in systems administration, computer programming, requirements gathering, customer service, and technical support.
+An information technology professional with twenty six years experience in systems administration, computer programming, requirements gathering, customer service, and technical support.